 AUTHORITY: Section 506, GREAT LAKES FISHERY & ECOSYSTEM RESTORATION (SECTION 506 WRDA 2000, as amended)

-DESCRIPTION: Hegewisch Marsh is a ~131 acre natural area located on the south side of Chicago.
+DESCRIPTION: Hegewisch Marsh is a ~131 acre natural area located on the south side of Chicago, with about 119 acres recommended for restoration.
 The site is bounded to the north by 130th Street, to the east by Torrence Avenue, to the south by USACE property (T.J.
 O’Brien Lock and Controlling Works), and to the west by the Calumet River (T37N, R14E, S36).
 The natural area is owned in part by the CPD, Metropolitan Water Reclamation District of Greater Chicago (MWRDGC) and USACE, with overall site management implemented by the CPD.
-USACE owns 1.8 acres along the southern edge of the site, and has an access road leading to the T.J.
+The USACE owns 1.8 acres along the southern edge of the site, and has an access road leading to the T.J.
 O’Brien Lock and Controlling Works.

-STUDY STAKEHOLDERS: This study is a collaboration between the Chicago District USACE, the Rock Island District USACE, the Chicago Park District (non-Federal sponsor), the Wetlands Initiative, and Green Corps.
+STUDY STAKEHOLDERS: This study is a collaboration between the US Army Corps of Engineers (Chicago and Rock Island districts), the Chicago Park District (non-Federal sponsor), the Wetlands Initiative, and Green Corps.